awsdocs/aws-cli-user-guide/doc_source/install-cliv1.md

 ## Installing the AWS CLI Using pip<a name="install-tool-pip"></a>

-This is a package manager for Python that provides an easy way to install, upgrade, and remove Python packages and their dependencies\.
+The `pip` package manager for Python provides an easy way to install, upgrade, and remove Python packages and their dependencies\.

-**Installing the current AWS CLI Version**
+### Installing the current AWS CLI Version<a name="install-tool-pip-installing"></a>

 The AWS CLI is updated frequently with support for new services and commands\.
 To determine whether you have the latest version, see the [releases page on GitHub](https://github.com/aws/aws-cli/releases)\.

 If you already have `pip` and a supported version of Python, you can install the AWS CLI by using the following command\.
-If you have Python version 3 installed, we recommend that you use the **pip3** command\.
+If you have Python version 3 installed, we recommend that you use the `pip3` command\.

 ```
 $ pip3 install awscli --upgrade --user